Listen Live

 Philadelphia Eagles v New York Giants - NFL 2025 Source:Getty

 Za’Darius Smith, a standout NFL edge rusher, has officially announced his retirement, closing out an impressive professional career.
 Smith, who joined the Philadelphia Eagles in September 2025, started two of his five games for the team and notched 1.5 sacks in that brief stint.
-Notably, he made a game-changing sack that forced the Denver Broncos out of field goal range.
 His playing time decreased recently, with a season-low 17 snaps in his final game.

 Denver Broncos v Indianapolis Colts Source:Getty